Japan holding state funeral for ex-leader Abe amid tensions - NewsBreak

 Japan holding state funeral for ex-leader Abe amid tensions

-TOKYO — (AP) — Japan is filled with tension, rather than sadness, on Tuesday as a rare state funeral for the assassinated former Prime Minister Shinzo Abe, one of the most divisive leader, deeply splits the nation.
+Japan is filled with tension, rather than sadness, on Tuesday as a rare state funeral for the assassinated former Prime Minister Shinzo Abe , one of the most divisive leader, deeply splits the nation.

 Tokyo was under maximum security, with a large number of uniformed police mobilize around the Budokan hall, where the funeral is being held, and major train stations.
 Roads around the venue are closed throughout the day, and coin lockers at main stations were sealed for security.